toshiakit/Pollster/README.md

 ### Remove missing values

-Real data is never perfect, so we need to Check for missing values and remove affected rows.
+Real data is never perfect, so we need to check for missing values and remove affected rows.

 ```{matlab}
 % get the indices of zero values